grnet/archipelago/docs/upgrades/upgrade-0.4.rst

 Finalizing upgrade
 ==================

+Archipelago lazily upgrades the mapfiles to the latest version, when they are accessed.
+To make sure that all mapfiles have been upgraded to the latest version, the provided migration tool must be executed.
+The tool is located in ``/usr/share/archipelago/tools/finalize_upgrade_0.4``.
-After all nodes are upgraded, from one node with access to archipelago run the provided script to make sure all old resources have been migrated to the new Archipelago.
-It is advised, in order to avoid false alarms (e.g. a mapfile that failed to upgrade), to be idle wrt to
-Archipelago control operations.
+You can run it from any node with access to Archipelago.
+Make sure that it completes successfully.

+It is advised, in order to avoid false alarms (e.g. a mapfile that failed to upgrade), to be idle wrt to Archipelago control operations.